cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Organization/Organization Settings/SAML SSO/_index.md

 Cobalt now supports SP-initiated SSO.
 There are two ways you can access SP-initiated SSO once your SAML configuration is set up:

-- Use the following URL format: `https://app.us.cobalt.io/users/saml/sign_in?connection=example-org`
+1. Use the Cobalt Sign In URL
-  - Replace `example-org` with your organization's slug
+  - Copy and paste from the Service Provider Details section of your SAML Configuration on the Identity & Access tab of the Settings page
-- Add **Identity Provider Domains** to your SAML configuration
+1. Add **Identity Provider Domains** to your SAML configuration
-  - Users with matching email addresses will be automatically redirected from our sign in form to your IdP to complete the authentication flow
+  - Users with a matching email address will be automatically redirected from our sign in form to your identity provider to complete the authentication flow
   - This will have the same effect as enabling **Enforce SAML**
-  - **Note**: It is recommended to leave this field blank until after you have tested your SAML connection and confirmed it's working.
+  - **Note**: It is recommended to leave this field blank until after you have tested your SAML connection and confirmed it's working

 ## Enforce SAML SSO